james-mattison/vps/README.md

 What makes this system special is the highly extensible usage of **modules**, components that provide additional functionality to the `vps-core` and `vps-portal`.
 Modules are intended to be added or removed at will depending on customer requirements.

+Each module is loaded into the running `vps-core` via the `subloader`.

 By default, the following modules are loaded:
 - `send_sms` - a module to send SMS messages
 - `send_email` - a module to send emails